Yandex Cloud

 • Starting a cluster

-You can stop and restart an OpenSearch cluster as needed.
+If necessary, you can stop and restart your OpenSearch cluster.
 When stopped, a cluster retains all its data.
 The data will be available again as soon as you restart the cluster.

-You are not charged for the time when your cluster is stopped; however, you still have to pay for the storage size based on the pricing policy.
+You are not charged for the time when your cluster is stopped; however, you still pay for the storage size based on the pricing policy.

 Alert